12 Clever Cabinet Ideas For Your Kitchen

 4 | Frameless Cabinetry.

-TWD offers the Aspire line of frameless cabinetry through Wellborn Cabinet.
+The Aspire line of frameless cabinetry through Wellborn Cabinet is a good option.
 Maximize every inch of your kitchen space with full access cabinets, fully concealed hinges, push and touch to open technology, full extension and soft close system, and even integrated lighting giving you more options for cabinetry in your home.

 5 | Microwave Shelf.

 It’s not recommend installing the microwave over the stove for safety reasons.
 Whether you are of a young age or young at heart, it is never safe to reach over a hot stove or lift heavy pans over it in order to make use of your microwave.
 Having the microwave installed in a cabinet or open shelf near other cooking appliances minimizes scalding risks for all of the cooks in your house.
 Another noteworthy suggestion is to look into locating the microwave drawer at a lower height within a base cabinet making it accessible to children who are able to operate it themselves and/or those with limited mobility.